Speedo: LZR Racer

 Speedo's most controversial move came with 2008's unveiling of the LZR (pronounced "laser") Racer.
-The super smooth suit, which was optimised with the help of NASA wind tunnels, uses welded seams and multiple woven fabrics to reduce drag by up to six percent.
+The super smooth suit, which was optimised with the help of NASA wind tunnels, uses welded seams and multiple woven fabrics to reduce drag by up to six per cent.
 In addition, the LZR, like the Fastskin, utilises a core stabiliser, which acts almost as a girdle, to reduce muscle movement.
 This was designed to help the swimmer maintain the proper angle in the water for longer periods of time.
 Popular Science magazine named the suit one of their "100 Best of What's New '08" list, calling it "The fastest swimsuit in the world".
 Subsequent research revealed another reason for the suit's success: tiny air bubbles tended to be trapped between the swimmer's body and the suit, lifting the swimmer slightly so that they benefited from lower friction against air as compared to water.

 Speedo's website boasts that the LZR Racer was "so fast, it was banned from competition".
 Indeed, the LZR Racer was banned from international competition by FINA in 2009, along with all full-body polyurethane suits.
 Men's suits were also banned from extending above the waist or below the knee.
 Women's suits could not extend past the shoulders or go below the knee.

 However, by that time, swimmers wearing the suit had already broken at least 46 world records.

 FINA's ban on the LZR Racer and all "hi-tech" suits came shortly before Michael Phelps's 200 meter freestyle loss to Germany's Paul Biedermann at the 2009 FINA World Aquatics Championships in Rome, Italy.
 Wearing Arena's polyurethane X-Glide suit, Biedermann broke two world records that day and beat Phelps by more than one second.
 Even though FINA had already approved the ban, it had not been scheduled to go into effect until the following spring.
 The delay in FINA's hi-tech prohibition and Phelps's unexpected second-place finish (his first loss since 2005) led Phelps's coach Bob Bowman to threaten a boycott of international swim competitions.
 In the first three days of the eight-day competition, 15 world records were set.

 The vague decision by swimming's governing body stated that suit materials would need to be textile, rather than polymer-based, but offered no specific deadline for this changeover to occur.